 All admissions materials, including program disclosures and enrollment agreements are presented in English only, since all programs are taught in English.
 Each admissions representative conducts interviews with prospective enrollees in English only as the method to determine that the prospective enrollee understands and can function in English.
 We do not make any accommodations to present materials or instruct courses in any other language.
-Intensive English courses are offered at a cost separate from, and in addition to, the diploma and degree programs offered
+No English as a second language courses are offered by the campus.

-REQUIREMENTS AND PROCEDURES
+REQUIREMENTS AND PROCEDURES (UNDERGRADUATE)

-- High school diploma or a recognized equivalent such as the GED is required for admittance.
-Applicants will be required to sign an "Attestation Regarding High School Graduation or Equivalency" indicating they meet the school's requirements for admission unless they submit proof of high school graduation or a recognized equivalency certificate (GED) to the school by providing the school with a diploma, transcript confirming graduation, GED certificate or other equivalent documentation. - High school seniors who are accepted on a conditional basis must sign an "Attestation Regarding High School Graduation or Equivalency" following graduation and prior to starting classes. - Applicants are informed of their acceptance status shortly after all required information is received and the applicants' qualifications are reviewed. - Upon acceptance into the school, applicants who are enrolling will complete an enrollment agreement. - Students may apply for entry at any time.
+- High school diploma or a recognized equivalent such as the GED.
+Applicants will be required to sign an "Attestation Regarding High School Graduation or Equivalency" indicating they meet the school's requirements for admission unless they submit proof of high school graduation or a recognized equivalency certificate (GED) to the school by providing the school with the diploma, transcript confirming graduation, GED certificate or other equivalent documentation. - High school seniors who are accepted on a conditional basis must sign an "Attestation Regarding High School Graduation or Equivalency" following graduation and prior to starting classes. - Applicants are informed of their acceptance status shortly after all required information is received and the applicants' qualifications are reviewed. - Upon acceptance into the school, applicants who are enrolling will complete an enrollment agreement. - Students enrolling in Computer Information Science program will complete a Program Disclosure Form. - Students may apply for entry at any time.
 Students are responsible for meeting the requirements of the catalog in effect at the time of enrollment. - Re-entry students are subject to all program requirements, policies, and procedures as stated in the school catalog in effect at the time of re-entry.
 All re-entering students must sign a new enrollment agreement.